lidkalidka/cooking_blog/README.md

 This is my fave site - cooking blog.

 ## Technologies
-HTML
-CSS3 (include flexbox)
+HTML5
+CSS3 (including Flexbox, fixed positioning)
+RWD (Media Queries)
-Java Script
+Java Script (ES6), jQuery (for purpose of toggle and sticky menu)

 ## Status
 Project is in progress.
 I would like to add form for comments.